Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

 \subsubsection{The fibre over $\infty$}

 This happens when $[t:s]=[1:0]$.
-Now, considering the fibre over $\infty$, that is, when we see that the fibre at infinity has $2n-1$ irreducible components, which give us the following corresponding sheaves, with support on individual components
+Considering the fibre over $\infty$, that is, when we see that the fibre at infinity has $2n-1$ irreducible components, with sheaves supported on their corresponding individual components and of degree 1 over their support, as follows: